bnfour/mx-mods/readme.md

 - Please read [FAQ](#frequently-asked-questions).

 # Mod list
-There are currently the following mods available in this repo:
+The following mods are currently available in this repo:

 - [Optional options](#optional-options) — allows to skip the settings screen on song select, starting the game immediately
 - [Hidden cursor](#hidden-cursor) — hides the mouse cursor during gameplay